Sriram1403/quizapp/README.md

       ```
 You should see both quiz-app and mysql-container connected to the quizapp-network.

-  **How to Run:**
+ ### Access the Application

+Once the containers are up and running, you can access the application at [http://localhost:8080](http://localhost:8080).

+## How to Run without Docker

-  - Clone the repository.
+1. Clone the repository.
-  - Navigate to the project directory.
+2. Navigate to the project directory.
-  - Follow the Docker setup steps to build and run the containers.
-  - Access the application at http://localhost:8080.
+3. Run the application using your preferred IDE or command line with `mvn spring-boot:run`.

+---

+Feel free to reach out for any queries or contributions.
+Enjoy using the Quiz App!